 The young hands which fashioned these chess pieces and this board, and the guiding eyes and brains behind the hands, are more used to handling weapons than bread-paste; and in the case of the super-intent man, more used in previous years to handling the curved needle of an upholsterer, the pick and shovel of a labourer, and the blowlamp of a plumber.
 (I can tell you this, from knowledge that I gained later.)

 This is Spain that we are picturing, towards the end of the Civil War.
-Our young men are members of the International Brigade, captured some months earlier on the Aragon Front battling against the Fascists, now interned in a prison camp at San Pedro de Cardena.
+Our young men are members of the International Brigade, captured some months earlier on the Aragon Front, battling against the Fascists.
+Now they are interned in a prison camp at San Pedro de Cardena.
 Every day, there is the chance of a beating, or a ritual humiliation, or a putting to death.
-The one I am singling out for your attention will go on after release - as part of a prisoner exchange - to become, eventually, a teacher and a teacher-trainer, and the author of a book on education, Marxist Perspectives in the Sociology of Education.
+The man I am singling out for your attention will go on after release – as part of a prisoner exchange – to become, eventually, a teacher and a teacher-trainer, and the author of a book on education, Marxist Perspectives in the Sociology of Education.
 He will also become the first person to translate all of Pablo Neruda’s book-length Canto General from its original Spanish into English.
 The copy that I have, from which I have taken my motto text (above), was photocopied for me from the original by the young man’s future daughter Ruth, some years after her father’s death at the age of 84 in 2001.